 Teaching & Learning

-• the need for a new generation of interdisciplinary urban scholars and practitioners who have the right skills and perspectives to tackle the ‘wicked problems’ of the 21st century.
+• The need for a new generation of interdisciplinary urban scholars and practitioners who have the right skills and perspectives to tackle the ‘wicked problems’ of the 21st century.

 These challenges remind us that urbanisation is not simply a demographic transition.
 It is fundamentally changing India’s economy, society, culture, natural and built environments, as well as politics.
 Put simply: India’s national development hinges on urbanisation being handled with wisdom.

-Teaching and learning at IIHS are designed to address precisely these challenges through a transformation of urban education.
+Teaching and learning at the University are designed to address precisely these challenges through a transformation of urban education.
 In India, historically, urban education has been mistakenly reduced to just the spatial sciences of planning, architecture and design.
 Currently, India’s higher education system has no professional programme built around interdisciplinary skills (straddling engineering, architecture, urban design, planning, ecology, economics, politics, law, the arts and other social sciences) that can respond to the complexity of urbanisation.
 This has been compounded by the deep disconnect between theory and practice in universities, leading to knowledge that is neither rooted nor alive in its implementation.